 Vocals on the Sunray are pretty much perfect and as good as I’ve ever heard on a loudspeaker.
 Fully immersive 3-D sound stage?
 Check.
 Pinpoint imaging?
 Pardon me while I choke out a laugh — yes, yes, yes.
 These are freaky-good speakers.

 The cables Doug pairs with Tidal are from Argento.
 I honestly don’t know much about the brand, but I suspect that Doug is going to educate me on the line, so hopefully I’ll know more soon.
 Suffice it to say that they’re also bespoke.
 Hand-made, custom connectors.
 Pure silver.
 Very posh.
 And while expensive, we’re still not talking Nordost Odin.
 More like Valhalla pricing.

 I think the Sunray ranks with the very best transducers ever made.
 No shit.

 Did you know that Doug designs audio stands?
 Me neither.
 They’re terrifically elegant looking and there are quite a few options available.
 Very Arts & Crafts.
-Check them out at Epiphany Designs.

 More top-shelf cabling from Argento.